NVComputing/nvcomputingsite/resources/io.md

 It is also a good practice to close your scanner with the close() method after you are done using it.

+This is all you know if you want to get started with using Scanner, however if you would like to go further, here is the
+<a href="https://docs.oracle.com/javase/8/docs/api/java/util/Scanner.html" target="_blank" rel="noopener noreferrer"> Javadoc</a>, and here is a
+<a href="https://www.javatpoint.com/Scanner-class" target="_blank" rel="noopener noreferrer"> list</a> of other methods you can use.

 ## BufferedReader
 BufferedReader is more efficient at reading inputs than Scanner, although at the level most of us are at, it doesn't make a significant difference.
 It is less straightforward to use, but it something you should try and learn once you are comfortable with taking input and output.